-- and support for care providers.
+- and support, resources and training for care providers.

 People with learning disabilities and their carers (family member or support worker) can have a free flu vaccination to help them stay well this winter.
 Visit NHS England and Improvement to download high resolution resources, a communications toolkit and grab pack for professionals (which includes letter templates, posters, videos and leaflets).

 These sessions are aimed at homes in the West of England region.
-If you are from outside of the area please contact your local AHSN to access local training.
+If you are from outside of the area, please contact your local AHSN to access local training.